Neokarm/neokarm-examples/Terraform/ec2-web-server/README.md

 `ami-<uuid without dashes>`

 ## Getting started
-1. Make sure you have the latest terraform installed
+1. Make sure you have fix terraform installed
 2. Make sure to use an ubuntu cloud image.
 Grab one [here](https://cloud-images.ubuntu.com/zesty/current/zesty-server-cloudimg-amd64.img)
 3. Create/Import a keypair in Symphony
 4. Create/Specify a security group